stan-dev/stanc3/README.md

 * Conditionally independent code-motion
 * `target+=` is commutative
 * Pattern rewrites; `exp(x) - 1` -> `exp1m(x)`
+* In most Stan models, almost everything is immutable: variables are initialized when they are declared and never changed again.
+We should exploit this.
+We can consider implementing optimizations that only work properly on the commutative sublanguage which does not have non-commutative side effects, as most programs can be written in that language.
+* It could be worth getting rid of the continue and break statements in our loops when translating to the IR as those are non-commutative effects, but they can be eliminated by translating to while-loops.

 ### AST and IR design considerations
 * The AST should have different variant types for each different type of syntax, and thus follow closely.
 Think about how a pretty-printer would want to deal with an AST (thanks @jimtla!)